Digital museum showcasing the collection of worldwide legends over the years! 千古不朽博物館展示多年來收藏的世界傳奇故事!

 Legend attributes the adoption of Denmark’s national flag—characterized by a red background bearing a white cross—to King Valdemar II.
 During the Battle of Lindanise in AD 1219, when King Valdemar II led an expedition to Estonia, the Danish forcesfaced imminent defeat.
 According to the tale, at a critical moment, a red cloth with a white cross supposedly descended from the sky.
 This event is said to have turned the tide of fortune for the Danish army, leading to their ultimate victory.
 This occurrence is believed to be the inspiration for the choice of the red and white cross as the symbol for Denmark’s national flag.

-The 12 o’clock arm of the cross bears the royal cypher of King Frederick VI (pertaining to the significant reform of the Order in AD 1808), while the other three arms are inscribed with the accession years of three important figures: Valdemar II (AD 1219), Christian V (AD 1671), and Frederick VI (1808).
+The 12 o’clock arm of the cross bears the royal cypher of King Frederick VI (pertaining to the significant reform of the Order in AD 1808), while the other three arms are inscribed with the accession years of three important figures: Valdemar II (AD 1219), Christian V (AD 1671), and Frederick VI (AD 1808).

 Attached to the suspension ring is the Danish crown, with the monogram of the reigning monarch below, main materials of both are gold.
 Each new monarch introduces a unique letter combination.
 The featured order, bestowed by Christian IX.

-Christian IX, known as the “Father-in-law of Europe,” reigned as the King of Denmark from 1863 to 1906.
+Christian IX, known as the “Father-in-law of Europe,” reigned as the King of Denmark from AD 1863 to AD 1906.
 His lineage extended across various European royal houses, earning him the moniker.
 To this day, a majority of reigning and former European royal families trace their ancestry directly to Christian IX.
 Current European monarchs, such as Queen Margrethe II of Denmark, King Charles III of the United Kingdom, King Philippe of Belgium, are his direct descendants.

 Ascending the throne during a challenging period, he successfully navigated Denmark through constitutional changes and the Second Schleswig War.
 Christian IX fostered a new era of diplomacy by strategically marrying his children into European royal houses, earning him the moniker.
 His descendants went on to play significant roles in various European monarchies, earning him the reputation of the “Father-in-law of Europe.”
 Christian IX’s reign was characterized by his diplomatic acumen, modernization efforts, and the establishment of lasting royal connections across Europe.